miroslavpejic85/mirotalk-docs/docs/mirotalk-docs/self-hosting.md

 ## Changelogs

-Stay informed about project updates by following the commits of the MiroTalk P2P project [here](https://github.com/miroslavpejic85/mirotalk-docs/commits/main)
+Stay informed about project updates by following the commits of the MiroTalk DOCS project [here](https://github.com/miroslavpejic85/mirotalk-docs/commits/main)

 ---